Yellowen/vanda/docs/source/devel/running.rst

    Run Debbox server on PORT instead of default port that is 8000.
 Debbox will use a different port number on deployment state.

+.. option:: --shell

+   Run an Ipython interactive shell on the Debbox environment

 .. option:: --host=<HOST>

    Run Debbox on given HOST.
 Default is ``localhost``